 The physical signal lines represent Simscape block inputs.
 The physical signal line between the Control Unit subsystem and the 3-Way Directional Valve blocks specifies the valve position as a function of time.
 The subsystem block generates the position signal with Simulink blocks that a Simulink-PS Converter block then converts into a physical signal.

-For more information about Simscape modeling rules, see Basic Principles of Modeling Physical Networks.
+For more information about Simscape modeling rules, see Basic Principles of Modeling Physical Networks (Simscape).
 For a tutorial showing how to model an isothermal hydraulic actuator, see Model an Isothermal Hydraulic Actuator.